DAGBPA/dag-pizza-headless/README.md

 ## Customize

-If you want to change any defaults, refer to the documentation of [dag-pizza-dough](../../../dag-pizza-dough), the core Byteball library `require()`'d from here.
+If you want to change any defaults, refer to the documentation of [dag-pizza-dough](../../../dag-pizza-dough), the core DAG Pizza library `require()`'d from here.
 Below are some headless wallet specific settings you might want to change:

 * `control_addresses`: array of device addresses of your other (likely GUI) wallets that can chat with the wallet and give commands.
 To learn the device address of your GUI wallet, click menu button, then Global preferences, and look for 'Device address'.
 If your `control_addresses` is empty array or contains a single address that is invalid (this is the default), then nobody can remotely control your wallet.
-* `payout_address`: if you give `pay` command over chat interface, the money will be sent to this Byteball address.
+* `payout_address`: if you give `pay` command over chat interface, the money will be sent to this DAG Pizza address.
-* `hub`: hub address without wss://, the default is `byteball.org/bb`.
+* `hub`: hub address without wss://, the default is `dagpizza.org/bb`.
 * `deviceName`: the name of your device as seen in the chat interface.
 * `permanent_paring_secret`: the pairing secret used to authenticate pairing requests when you pair your GUI wallet for remote control.
 The pairing secret is the part of the pairing code after #.